RooneyMcNibNug/pihole-stuff/wirehole_setup/README.md

 ## Why Wirehole?

-I've previously [written](https://rooneymcnibnug.github.io/privacy/2019/08/30/CentOS7-Wireguard-PiHole.html) about creating a VPN in "the cloud" inlcuding ad/tracker-blocking by using a Pi-hole install.
+I've previously [written](https://rooneymcnibnug.github.io/privacy/2019/08/30/CentOS7-Wireguard-PiHole.html) about creating a VPN in "the cloud" including ad/tracker-blocking by using a Pi-hole install.

 I found out about [Wirehole](https://github.com/IAmStoxe/wirehole) over a year ago, which does a much better job of coming pre-configured with a more thorough privacy-preserving setup: